nicolodiamante/dispatch/README.md

 Release Highlights:

+- Enhanced Podcast Selection Logic: Upgraded the podcast selection mechanism in the shortcut, coupled with improvements in the customisation process, resulting in a more intuitive and user-friendly experience for users.

-- Enhanced the output of the prompt to foster more human-like interaction and provide more valuable information.
+- Prompt Output Enhancement: Improved the prompt's output for more human-like interactions, ensuring users receive more valuable and relevant information.

 <br>